parthsarkar17/cs6120/content/blog/2025-04-16-unified-gc-theory.md

 to free individual nodes during processing, so they might just free the whole section when they're sure they've finished their computation.
-This goes back to a meta-discussion-point about how there's still GC research to be done to fill the gap between automatic, GC-managed memory and manual memory management).
+This goes back to a meta-discussion-point about how there's still GC research to be done to fill the gap between automatic, GC-managed memory and manual memory management.)